 Over the next few years, two more series of Hornblower were made.
 The budgets were bigger, some excellent new actors joined the cast, and the scripts were fine.
 Still, the later series never had the same impact on me.

 I stopped participating at the fan forums when the topic of discussion was “If Ioan Gruffudd was an ice cream, what flavor would he be?”
-One can only take so much silliness.
-I still like Gruffudd, but the Fantastic Four movies seem to have stalled his career.
+I still watch for Gruffudd, but his career seems to have stalled since the Fantastic Four movies.
 I hope he gets back to working on projects I want to see.